growingpenguin/growingpenguin.github.io/_posts/2024-03-21-The_Evolution_of_the_English_Language.md

 -Canterbury Tales <br/>
 The most famous work of Chaucer <br/>
 Written in the late 1300s <br/>
-Extensive collections of poems about various people from all walks of life who were traveling <br/>
+Extensive collections of poems about various people from all walks of life who were traveling on a religious pilgrimage(Journey to a sacred place as an act of religious devotion) to the town of Canterbury in England <br/>
+People described in the poem are very real <br/>
+Some seen as wise and brave and others seen as stupid and foolish.
+Some believing themselves important, being nice, and others being mean <br/>

 # Professor Notes